iitrabhi/fenics-workshop/mkdocs/docs/1_introduction/2_installation.md

 ## Prerequisites

+For this course knowledge of stress tensor, strong and weak form of equations, function spaces and familiarity with python/jupyter notebooks is recommended.

-To follow along with the examples, you need to install docker on your system.
+And to follow along with the examples, you need to install docker on your system.
 You need Windows 10/11 Education or Professional for this to work.
 This does not work on Windows 10/11 Home.

 * [Docker](https://www.docker.com/products/docker-desktop)
 * [Paraview](https://www.paraview.org/download/)